 February 14 - March 11 in Z Below

 Wry, electric commentary on the dark corners, the everyday, and the oft-overlooked, these five Bay Area stories from Berlin’s posthumous A Manual for Cleaning Women illuminate her insightful, compassionate view of American society.
-Set to an evocative jazz score (Marcus Shelby, composer), these witty stories feature complex women balancing motherhood, relationships, and a working life. luciaberlin.com
+Set to an evocative jazz score (Marcus Shelby, composer), and vivid projections (Naomie Kremer, artist) these witty stories feature a complex woman balancing motherhood, a working life, and addiction. luciaberlin.com

 "In the field of short fiction, Lucia Berlin is one of America's best-kept secrets.
 That's it.
 Flat out.
 No mitigating conditions."

 Z Space and Word for Word are thrilled to be presenting Lucia Berlin: Stories as part of Limited Edition.
 Limited Edition is an Open Space partnership with CounterPulse, The Lab, ODC Theater, and Performance at SFMOMA, exploring questions of legacy and lineage through performances, discussions, and gatherings at various locations throughout the city, with commissioned texts appearing regularly online.
 For more information about the partnership, please visit Open Space.

 MAR 4 "Post Show Live! with Marcus Shelby" A Benefit for Word for Word

 This installment of Lucia Berlin: Stories is a special benefit show.
 After the show, guests will be treated to very special live set by Marcus Shelby's jazz trio.
 Marcus Shelby is a world renowned jazz composer and bandleader, and frequent Z Space and Word for Word collaborator.
 We hope that you'll enjoy us for some hors d'oevres, drinks, and a chance to see an amazing artist perform. $75 CLICK TO PURCHASE TICKETS